Twigonometry/Cybersecurity-Notes/Cheat Sheets/Reconnaisance.md

 ### Running a Webserver

-Once your scans are finished, you can easily view the results by starting a webserver in the `/results` directory and visiting it on localhost:
+Once your scans are finished, you can easily view the results by starting a [[Fundamental Skills#Python Webserver|Python Webserver]] in the `/results` directory and visiting it on localhost:

 ```bash
 ┌──(mac㉿kali)-[~/Documents/HTB/BOX/results/]